Create a cloud server

 For all lines except Shared and Dedicated, two types of server configurations are available:

-- fixed configurations — configurations of lines with different technical specifications, in which the resource ratio is fixed;
+- fixed configurations — configurations of lines with different specifications, where the resource ratio is fixed;

-- custom configurations — configurations in which any resource ratio can be specified.
+- custom configurations — configurations that allow you to specify any resource ratio.

-Configurations use different processors depending on the line and pool segment.
-You can configure the selected configuration.
-After creating the server, you will be able to change the configuration.
+Configurations use different processors depending on the product line and pool segment.
+You can customize the selected configuration.
+After the server is created, you will be able to change the configuration.

 Fixed configuration